Foot Care Service (Podiatry)

 - Referral onwards

-We’ll work closely with other teams to make sure that we’re treating all the possible causes of your foot problems and to make sure it doesn’t happen again.
+We’ll work closely with our other teams to make sure that we’re treating all the possible causes of your foot problems and prevent it from happening again.

-If you’ve got diabetes and you notice a break in the skin on your feet, you should contact your nearest Podiatry clinic or your GP surgery.
+If you’ve got diabetes and you notice a break in the skin on your feet, you should contact your nearest Podiatry clinic or your GP.

 West Berkshire: bks-tr.WBCHpodiatry@nhs.net